-All you need is a plan and effective tools on integrating mindfulness activities to your school day.
-This can be through mindful lesson plans, short mindful activities, or by simply bringing awareness of the present throughout the day.
+All you need is a plan for integrating effective tools and activities for mindfulness into your school day.
+This can be through mindfulness lesson plans, short mindful activities, or by simply bringing awareness of the present throughout the day.

 Here are three simple tips on creating a mindful classroom:

 Children benefit from routines.
 Routines set expectations, teach students about time management and establish healthy habits.
 Children relax into routine and predictable sequences of activities.
 That is why it is important for us to create routines in the classroom.
 Predictable routine = increased interest and participation.